kush225/fund-transfer-scheduler/README.md

     poetry run python main.py
     ```

-3. Access the transfer schedule and bank transfer schedule DataFrames for further analysis or processing.
+3. Access the `company_transfer.csv` and `bank_transfer.csv` for transaction log files for further analysis or processing.

 ## Test Cases